-Philip could use this method to keep investing and claiming income tax relief indefinitely, subject to the rules remaining the same and certain conditions.
+Philip uses the £37,500 income tax relief he earns over his five years of investing to offset income tax liabilities he has.
 But remember that VCT income tax relief can only be claimed for the same year as the year of investment and against tax actually paid.

-7 Clients who are additional rate taxpayers Keir is a doctor who earns an income of £300,000 per year.
+Clients who are additional rate taxpayers

+Keir is a doctor who earns an income of £360,000 per year.

-With his other savings income this means £150,000 of his income is taxed at the additional rate of 45%.
-His annual pension contributions are now restricted to £10,000 per year, as he has reached the close to upper limit of the tapered annual allowance.
+His annual pension contributions are now restricted to £10,000 per year, as he has reached the upper limit of the tapered annual allowance.